List of common words and phrases in Luchazi to English

 position or to a place or situation in back of something or to the rear of

-something; behind, afterwards, after, afterward, afterwhile, by and by, infra, later,
+something; behind, afterwards, after, afterward, after while, by and by, infra, later,

 latterly, next, subsequently.